midlantica/LovelyBunchOfCoconuts/content/quotes/the-man-who-is-not-allowed-to-own-property.md

 ---
-title: "The man who is not allowed to own property"
+title: 'The man who is not allowed to own property'
 ---

 ## "The man who is not allowed to own property is a man reduced to dependence."